Some quick guides on dyslexia at work

 Throughout your working life you may notice dyslexia having both negative and positive impacts as you navigate the world of work and make sense of how your strengths and challenges shape your career choices.

-The following links, downloads and opportunities may be of interest in helping you with your career planning and development:
+The following links, downloads and opportunities could help you with your career planning and development:

 Our Adult Network events are a great way to connect with others and share experiences.